ale100584/GAN/README.md

 My first attempt with Generative Adversarial Networks.

 It allows to create a Gan object to train a Generative adversarial network (https://en.wikipedia.org/wiki/Generative_adversarial_network).
-A gan consists of a generator and a discriminator, the generator tries to trick the discriminator making it believe that the generated data is actually real.
+A gan consists of a generator and a discriminator, the generator tries to trick the discriminator into making it believe that the generated data is actually real.
 Both discriminator and generator are continuosly learning.

 # How to use it
 ## Train a GAN